Aug 15, 2014 03:39 PM

 May 2010 - Volunteers enjoy the first harvest.

-UofL's Garden Commons at the Cultural Center on Belknap campus is a community space for learning about organic urban agriculture, more sustainable food systems, and building resilient community.
+Interested in health, sustainability, good food, and growing things?!
+We need your help to make our garden grow!
+The Garden Commons at the Cultural Center is a community space for learning about organic urban agriculture, more sustainable food systems, and building resilient community.

-- UofL's organic community Garden Commons is hosted at the Cultural
+- The Garden Commons is next to the Cultural

 - Several sustainable urban farming and permaculture practices are in use at the garden, including: